Estimated reading time: 3 minutes

 After the legislature again narrowly passed an abolition bill in 2009, then-governor John Lynch (D) vetoed it but allowed the creation of a study commission, which by a 12-10 margin recommended both against abolishing the state’s death penalty and against expanding it.
 Even so, Lynch backed, and eventually signed, a bill extending the death penalty to home-invasion killings.

 Despite Sununu’s opposition, the legislative record suggests the vetoed bill might have cut some areas of state spending.
 After assessing the bill’s budget impact, the state’s judicial branch said the measure might reduce its outlays since a separate penalty phase would no longer be required in capital murder cases.

-But the judicial branch also noted there’d only been penalty phase proceedings in two trial over the past decade, and none are pending, so whatever savings might come from abolishing death penalty phase trials would be infrequent and hard to predict.
+But the judicial branch also noted there had only been penalty phase proceedings in two trials over the past decade, and none are pending, so whatever savings might come from abolishing death penalty phase trials would be infrequent and hard to predict.